-The Environmental Protection Agency developed YEP to introduce economically disadvantaged inner-city and rural youth to career opportunities in the environmental field by providing them with practical work experience and academic training.
-The participants are paid through a number of grants as they gain new knowledge, learn new skills, and find out about a rewarding career path.
-From 1990 to 2007, NEIWPCC coordinated the Lowell program, with help from our partners in the project, EPA, the Lowell Regional Wastewater Utility, the City of Lowell, and the Career Center of Lowell.
-A loss of funding led to a two-year hiatus in the program, but it has now resumed, thanks to a $15,000 grant from EPA to NEIWPCC to oversee the Lowell program in 2010 and 2011.
+U.S. EPA developed the Youth and the Environment Program to introduce underprivileged inner-city and rural youth to career opportunities in the environmental field by providing them with practical work experience and academic training.
+The participants are paid through a number of grants as they gain new knowledge, learn new skills, and explore a rewarding career path.
+Since 1990, NEIWPCC has coordinated the Lowell program, with help from partners in the project, EPA, the Lowell Regional Wastewater Utility, the City of Lowell, and Career Center of Lowell.
+A loss of funding led to a two-year hiatus in 2008 and 2009, but the program continued thanks to a $15,000 grant from EPA to NEIWPCC to oversee the program in 2010 and 2011.
 Since then, additional funding has been received from EPA to continue to operate this important program.

 More photos of the Lowell YEP over the years may be viewed on our Flickr page.
 For more information on the Youth and the Environment Program, contact NEIWPCC's Don Kennedy at 978-323-7929